callat-qcd/espressodb/doc-src/example/project-creation/app-creation.md

     $$
     where \( p^2 \) is the Laplace operator.

-    The basis is a lattice with constant lattice spacing and peridic boundary conditions.
+    The basis is a lattice with constant lattice spacing and periodic boundary conditions.
     """

     n_sites = models.IntegerField(